-With those words, McPherson bent down, grabbed one of Trakutel’s forearms in his huge hands and broke it over his knee with a resounding crack.
+With those words, McPherson grabbed one of Trakutel’s forearms in his huge hands and broke it over his knee with a resounding crack.
 As the man screamed in agony, McPherson did the same thing to the other forearm.
 Ogling at the jagged white ends of the bones sticking through the muscles in his arms, Trakutel passed out from the pain.

-Standing up and looking worriedly at his friend, McPherson asked, “How did you know those bullets wouldn’t kill you?
+Looking worriedly at his friend, McPherson asked, “How did you know those bullets wouldn’t kill you?
 The risk you took was insane.”

 “Not at all.
 Those bullets might have the energy to pass through a normal defensive screen but not one enhanced by my genius.”

-Reaching into his side pocket, Heinbaum pulled out a small gray plastic device with three white buttons.
+Reaching into his side pocket, Heinbaum pulled out a small, gray plastic device with three white buttons.
 He pressed the large middle button and a red LED light flicked into existence.

 “You saved my life with a garage door opener?”
 McPherson asked.